qmk/qmk_firmware/keyboards/gmmk/pro/ansi/keymaps/jonavin/readme.md

         - Can be changed in FN layer with < and > or encoder
         - setting to zero disables timeout
         - indicators in FN layer using RGB in FN and number rows to show the timeout in minutes
-    - LED address location map as enum definition
+    - LED address location map as enum definition in rgb_matrix_map.h
     - LED group lists for arrows, numpad, F row, num row, left and right side LEDs
     - default startuo in single mode with default colour
     - Capslock, Scroll Lock, and Num Lock (not set) indicator on left side LED